 3. Sales Income shows the sales that have been recorded for the accounting period, exclusive of VAT.
 This figure can also be known as revenue.

 4. Cost of goods sold are the direct costs attributable to producing products that the company sells.
-In this business example it is mainly made up purchases as the company buys in supplies and resell them.
+In this business example it is mainly made up of purchases as the company buys in supplies and resells them.
 If this were a manufacturing business the cost of goods sold may be more detailed in order to take into account the materials used and the labour hours required to produce goods for sale.

 In a service business this section may be called cost of services provided.